Oral contraceptives: Things to know before you pop the pill

 Do birth control pills cause cancer?

-According to some studies, women who use birth control pills have a higher risk of developing breast and cervical cancer and a lower risk of developing endometrial, ovarian, and colorectal cancer, compared to women who did not use contraceptives.
+Studies suggest that women who use birth control pills have a higher risk of developing breast and cervical cancer.
+However, they have a lower risk of developing endometrial, ovarian, and colorectal cancer compared to women who do not use contraceptives.

 How soon do the effects of birth control pills become apparent?

 It may take up to 7 days for the birth control pills to show their effects.
-It’s safer to use backup contraceptives such as condoms during this period of time.
+It’s safer to use backup contraceptives such as condoms during this period.

 I forgot to take my birth control pill.
 What should I do?